ghostery/adblocker/bench/comparison/overview.md

 *performance* and privacy.
 We show that the performance of the most popular content blockers is very good (having a sub-millisecond median decision time per request) and should not result in any over-head noticeable by users.
+Besides, efficiency is continuously improved and technologies such as WebAssembly will allow to go even further.

-This comparison does not involve full extensions, but instead **focuses on network request blocking engines**, which is the most CPU intensive task performed by content blockers (in particular, this does not account for cosmetics engines).
+This comparison does not involve full extensions, but instead **focuses on network request blocking engines**, which is the most CPU intensive task performed by content blockers (in particular, this does not account for cosmetics engines or subscription management).
 Here are the home pages for all content-blockers compared:

 * Ghostery and Cliqz's adblocker: https://github.com/cliqz-oss/adblocker
 * Brave's adblocker: https://github.com/brave/ad-block